 Significant improvements to accuracy are achieved when utilizing location-enabled applications.
-These apps are able to leverage GPS, location beacons, and Wi-Fi to track consumer locations.
+These apps can leverage GPS, location beacons, and Wi-Fi to track consumer locations.
 Based on the technology employed, app-derived location detail can be accurate within 10 feet of a consumer’s actual position!
 That said, not all MMD compilers/providers are created equal.
 Two primary concerns that should be considered:

-Extensive diligence by Intalytics revealed one MMD provider (Cuebiq) that has surmounted these shortcoming by developing an SDK (software development kit) embedded in apps that provide an ability to ping a mobile device for its location regularly throughout the day regardless of whether or not the app is in use.
-Thus, the location of the device is tracked 24/7, enabling Cuebiq and Intalytics to understand the owner’s whereabouts - be it at home, in the workplace, at an entertainment venue, at another retailer or restaurant, etc. As early adopters and partners, only Intalytics has access to up-to-the-minute data from Cuebiq.
-Obviously, current data is mandatory in order to accurately assess any event that happened relatively recently such as a new store or competitive opening, cross shopping between an anchor and a store, the impact that a marketing campaign had on driving shopping activity, etc.
+Extensive diligence by Intalytics revealed one MMD provider (Cuebiq) that has surmounted this shortcoming by developing an SDK (software development kit) embedded in apps that provide an ability to ping a mobile device for its location regularly throughout the day regardless of whether or not the app is in use.
+This approach enables Cuebiq and Intalytics to understand the whereabouts of anonymous users - be it at home, in the workplace, at an entertainment venue, another retailer or restaurant, etc. As early adopters and partners, only Intalytics has access to up-to-the-minute data from Cuebiq.
+Obviously, current data is mandatory to accurately assess any event that happened relatively recently such as a new store or competitive opening, cross shopping between an anchor and a store, the impact that a marketing campaign had on driving shopping activity, etc.